Senta Berger: Career

-In 1960, Bernhard Wicki and Artur Brauner produced the comedy film The Good Soldier Schweik with Berger and the German actor Heinz Rühmann.
+In 1960, Bernhard Wicki and Artur Brauner produced the comedy film The Good Soldier Schweik with Berger and German actor Heinz Rühmann.
 Brauner used Berger in several films, but she soon tired of musicals.
 In 1962, she went to Hollywood and worked with stars such as Charlton Heston, Dean Martin, Frank Sinatra, Richard Widmark, John Wayne, Kirk Douglas, and Yul Brynner.
 She returned to Germany to accept an offer for a role in a series, which would have included an obligation of several years.
 Early publicity material compared her to Brigitte Bardot and Sophia Loren.

-In 1963, Berger met Michael Verhoeven, son of the German film director Paul Verhoeven (not to be confused with the Netherlands Paul Verhoeven).
-In November 1964, she guest starred in an episode of the U.S. television show The Man from U.N.C.L.E, entitled "The Double Affair".
+In 1963, Berger met Michael Verhoeven, son of German film director Paul Verhoeven (not to be confused with the Netherlands Paul Verhoeven).
+In November 1964, she guest-starred in an episode of the U.S. television show The Man from U.N.C.L.E, entitled "The Double Affair".
 It was later expanded and released in cinemas as the feature film The Spy with My Face (1965).
-Also in 1965, she starred in The Glory Guys, a dramatic representation of Custer's Little Big horn disaster, based on the novel The Dice of God by Hoffman Birney.
-Filmed by Levy-Gardner-Laven and released by United Artists, it stars Tom Tryon, Harve Presnell, Senta Berger, James Caan, and Michael Anderson Jr. Berger and Verhoeven started their own film production company in 1965, and married in 1966.
+Also in 1965, she starred in The Glory Guys, a dramatic representation of Custer's Little Big Horn disaster, based on the novel The Dice of God by Hoffman Birney.
+Filmed by Levy-Gardner-Laven and released by United Artists, it stars Tom Tryon, Harve Presnell, Senta Berger, James Caan, and Michael Anderson, Jr. Berger and Verhoeven started their own film production company in 1965, and married in 1966.
 Berger continued to develop her European career in France and Italy.

 In 1966, Berger co-starred with Kirk Douglas in the film Cast a Giant Shadow.
-Berger played the role of Magda, a soldier in the Israeli army during the 1948–1949 Palestine war.
+Berger played the role of Magda, a soldier in the Israeli army during the 1948 Arab–Israeli War.
 Also in 1966, the British film Our Man in Marrakesh, called Bang, Bang, You're Dead in the U.S., was released, starring Senta Berger opposite Tony Randall.
 In The Quiller Memorandum, a third film of hers released in 1966, she played opposite Max von Sydow and George Segal in the role of a German schoolteacher involved in neo-Nazi activity.
 In 1967, Berger acted in the pilot film for the Robert Wagner television series It Takes a Thief, which aired on the U.S. television network ABC on 9 January 1968.
 She reprised her role in the series in October 1969, in an episode in which her character was killed.

 In 1970, Berger starred for the first time in a film produced by her own company and directed by her husband.
 Other internationally successful films made by their joint production company included, Die weiße Rose (1982), The Nasty Girl (1990) and My Mother's Courage (1995).
 In 1971, Berger participated in the media campaign "We've had abortions!" launched by German feminist Alice Schwarzer with a cover story in the Stern political magazine.
 In 1972, she also campaigned for Willy Brandt's Social Democratic Party.